 Options that might be available:

-Gas is available at the property, but our preferred option is likely to be the installation of one High Heat Retention Storage Heater (HHRSH) to replace an existing 'modern slimline' storage heater.
+Our preferred option is likely to be the installation of one High Heat Retention Storage Heater (HHRSH) to replace an existing 'modern slimline' storage heater.
+We would remove any other storage heaters in the flat and fit an electric panel heater in the bedroom.
 This is likely to be the most cost effective option.

 The way HHRSHs work in the EPC rating calculation is interesting.
-You only need one.
+You only need one so long as there are no other types of storage heater present.
 Adding additional HHRSHs does not result in a better rating.

-Finally, the declaration of Secondary Heating sources such as electric panel heaters does not seem to result in a reduction of EPC rating like it would if the main heating system was a gas boiler.
+Also, the declaration of Secondary Heating sources such as electric panel heaters does not seem to result in a reduction of EPC rating like it would if the main heating system was a gas boiler.
+The same also appears to be true of un-heated habitable rooms in the property.

 You need to provide sufficient heat generation capability though within the property to match the potential heat loss through the building fabric.